rjprins/fastapi-restly/README.md

 ### Made to Build Apps

-Restly is not only a REST framework, it aims to grow with the most commont tools web apps need.
+Restly is not only a REST framework, it aims to grow with the most common tools web apps need.

-- **Today**: Class-based views, automatic Pydantic schema generation, and database connection management.
+- **Current features**: Class-based views, automatic Pydantic schema generation, and database connection management.
-- **Tomorrow**: Admin interface, authentication, permissions, background jobs, job scheduling, plugins, etc.
+- **Possible future features**: Admin interface, authentication, permissions, background jobs, job scheduling, plugins, etc.

 ### Designed in Layers